DengRiGuang/libs/lib/packages/Screen/useScreen/index.en-US.md

 ---
 map:
-  path: /components/dark/use-dark
+  path: /components/screen/use-screen
 ---

-# Dark
+# Screen

-This is a Dark.
+This is a Screen.

 ## Example